water-sucks/resume/resume.typ

   "Remote (San Francisco, California)",
   "Aug 2023-Aug 2024",
   [
-    - Use React Native (Expo) and Supabase to develop a full-stack mobile app
+    - Build and maintain a full-stack mobile app using React Native (Expo) and Supabase
-    - Create database schemas and port non-relational data to a relational model
+    - Design relational database schemas and migrate data from non-relational sources
-    - Review pull requests by other contributors
-  ],
-)

-#exp(
-  "NixOS",
-  "Contributor/Package Maintainer",
-  "Remote",
-  "Aug 2022-present",
-  [
-    - Create and maintain Nix packages and modules in #link("https://github.com/nixos/nixpkgs", "nixpkgs") repository
-    - Review existing pull requests by other contributors ],
+    - Review and improve code contributions from other developers ],
 )